awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 1. Associate the option group with the DB instance\.

-There is a brief outage while the `LOCATOR` option is added\.
+If Oracle Java Virtual Machine \(JVM\) is *not* installed on the DB instance, there is a brief outage while the `LOCATOR` option is added\.
+There is no outage if Oracle Java Virtual Machine \(JVM\) is already installed on the DB instance\.
 After you add the option, you don't need to restart your DB instance\.
-As soon as the option group is active, Oracle Locator is available\.
+As soon as the option group is active, Oracle OLAP is available\.

 **Note**
 During this outage, password verification functions are disabled briefly\.
 You can also can expect to see events related to password verification functions during the outage\.
 Password verification functions are enabled again before the Oracle DB instance is available\.